BinaryShadow46/site-to-app/README.md

-# site to APP Converter
+# SITE to APP Converter

 A mobile-friendly web application that converts any website into an Android APK file.
 Works directly in your smartphone browser and can be deployed on GitHub Pages.